madprogramer/FPGA-Morse-Code-Display/README.md

 # Background

 This was originally made as the final project for the lab section of ELEC 204 Digital Design at Koç University.
+I challanged myself to only use a single board, so instead of a transmittor or reciever I went for a more "visual" project.

  The code is annotated and should probably be adaptable for other FPGA boards as well.